About the Church

 Phone: (804) 359-5628

 Mark Koontz has spent many years as a church musician, most recently serving as interim music director for Good Shepherd Episcopal Church and Emmanuel Episcopal Church.
 He has a B.A. and M.A. in Theatre, and majored in church music at Azusa Pacific University in California.
-He has also maintained an IT career, currently writing software for a major plumbing supply company.
+He maintained an IT career, and wrote software for a major plumbing supply company.
 Mark and his wife Joyce live in Henrico County, and have three grown sons and a new granddaughter.